Learning extremal graphical structures in high dimensions: Simulations

-over all H\"usler--Reiss precision matrices and under the $\text{EMTP}_2$ constraint~\eqref{emtp2}.
+over all H\"usler--Reiss precision matrices satisfying the $\text{EMTP}_2$ constraint~\eqref{emtp2}.
+Here, the pseudo-determinant ${\det}^*$ of a matrix is defined as the product of its non-zero eigenvalues.
+With $\hat\Gamma$ the empirical variogram defined in \cref{eq:defempvario}, \cref{nllk} can be seen as a pseudo H\"usler--Reiss log-likelihood.
 This method sometimes introduces sparsity, but it is important to note that it is not designed for structure estimation.
-While \cite{roe2021} show consistency of this estimator for the entries of $\Gamma$ in a fixed--dimensional setting, there are no guarantees for consistent graph recovery of $G$, even if the true model is $\text{EMTP}_2$.
+While \cite{rottger2023total} show consistency of the estimates of $\Gamma$ and $\Theta$ in a fixed--dimensional setting, there are no guarantees for consistent graph recovery of $G$, even under the $\text{EMTP}_2$ assumption.
 The method should thus not be considered as a direct competitor but is included for comparison.

 In Section~\ref{sec:majority} we introduced our \eglearn{} algorithm that uses majority voting for structure estimation of general extremal graphical models.
 It can either be combined with neighborhood selection or graphical lasso as the base learning method.
 Both methods depend on collections of tuning parameters, which are denoted as $\rho_{m, \ell}^\ns$ and $\rho_m^\gl$, respectively, $m \in V$, $\ell \in [d-1]$.
-We first set them all to the same value $\rho$ to obtain a path of estimated graphs indexed by $\rho$, ranging from dense to sparse graphs for increasing values of $\rho$; see Figure~\ref{fig:lasso_path} for typical paths for the two base learners.
-As a benchmark, we consider an oracle version of our estimator by selecting $\rho$ to minimize the evaluation metric~\cref{Fscore} below.
+For simplicity, we set them all to the same value $\rho$.
+We thus obtain for each of the two base learners a path of estimated graphs indexed by $\rho$, ranging from dense to sparse graphs as $\rho$ increases; see Figure~\ref{fig:lasso_path} in the Supplementary Material for examples of paths resulting from the two base learners, where the true graph was generated from the $\BA(20, 2)$ model.
+As a benchmark, we consider an oracle version of our estimator by selecting $\rho$ to minimize the evaluation metric~\cref{Fscore} below among all connected graphs in the estimated paths.

-In practice, we need to select the amount of sparsity of the graph structure in a data driven way.
-We discuss automatic tuning of \eglearn\ with neighborhood selection as the base learner, since it turns out to be superior to the graphical lasso alternative in all the settings that we consider.
-At the $m$th step of the algorithm, $d$ different lasso regressions are produced by solving \cref{eq:deflasso} with $\hat A := \hat\Sigma_{\setminus m, \setminus m}^{(m)}$.
-For each $m$ and $\ell$, we define a residual sum of squares as

-if $\hat A$ was a sample covariance matrix based on $k$ observations, this expression would be the residual sum of squares when regressing the $\ell$th variable on the others.
-Among a path of solutions $\hat \theta$ of \cref{eq:deflasso} indexed by the choice of $\rho_{m, \ell}^\ns$, the AIC, BIC and MBIC tuning strategies select the value $\hat \theta$ minimizing

-respectively, where $\|\hat \theta\|_0$ is the number of non-zero elements in $\hat \theta$.
-They are motivated by the traditional Akaike and Bayesian information criteria \citep[see][Section 2.6]{BvdG11}, and by an extension of the latter to high-dimensional models developed in \cite{WLL09}.